e2crawfo/hrr-scaling/README.md

 The *n* on the end simply signifies that we performed the task using a neural network.
 Best not to worry about this too much.

-The results file contains a number of sections.
-At the beginning, there is a list of all the parameter values of the network that was used in that experiment.
-This is followed by data printed to the file detailing the results of each file.
-Most importantly, after the completion of each batch, a *Bootsrap Summary* is printed out.
-This gives summary gives various stats that the system is recording, including the mean performance, as well as more specific information such as the average match between the output vector and the desired vector for starting vectors with various out-degrees, etc. The final section gives a histogram of the distribution of the out-degree of the WordNet concepts.
+Each results file is divided into a number of sections.
+The first section contains list of the parameter values that were used in that experiment.
+This is followed by the main section, which gives detailed results about each indivdual trial.
+Most importantly, this section contains a number of *Bootsrap Summaries*, which are created after the completion of each batch.
+These summaries contain various statistics that the experimental system is recording about the network's performance.
+This includes the mean performance on the batches that have been executed so far, as well as more specific information such as the average match between the output vector and the desired vector for starting vectors with various out-degrees, etc. The final section gives a histogram of the distribution of the out-degree of the WordNet concepts, as well as the total number of each relation-type in the current WordNet graph.

 ####Viewing Results Graphically
 Coming soon...